 If there are a large amount of damages and clear fault, then the carrier may offer the policy limits (Probably Not).
 That would be a fast settlement (which is highly unusual).
 It may not cover all your damages, but the policy limits are the most that the company can provide under the policy.

 However, if they offer less than policy limits, then your next step is to negotiate with the insurance company (or file a lawsuit).
-If they offer you nothing, or they drag their heels about returning an offer, or make a low-ball offer and stick to it, then having an personal injury lawyer on your side who routinely files lawsuits to seek justice and fair compensation for his clients is invaluable.
-Unfortunately, in South Florida the only way to get fair compensation from an insurance company in a lot of cases is to file a lawsuit.
+If they offer you nothing, or they drag their heels about returning an offer, or make a lowball offer and stick to it, then having a personal injury lawyer on your side who routinely files lawsuits to seek justice and fair compensation for his clients is invaluable.
+Unfortunately, in South Florida, the only way to get fair compensation from an insurance company in a lot of cases is to file a lawsuit.